top of page

 The Reality of Knife Crime

-One of the leading causes of knife crime is gang involvement, with many young people feeling pressured to join gangs or carry weapons for protection.
+Many young people feel pressured to join gangs or carry weapons for protection.
 However, poverty, lack of education, social isolation, and poor mental health also play a significant role.
-The easy availability of knivesoften carried as a status symbol—exacerbates the issue.
+The easy availability of knives—often carried as a status symbol—exacerbates the issue.

 Committing a crime can take seconds, but the consequences last a lifetime.
 When someone chooses to pick up a knife and use it to harm others, they are making a decision that affects not only the victim and their loved ones but also themselves.